Rohan12-stack/smart-attendance/README.md

 Rohan.B  1RVU22BSC082
 Gunashree.R  1RVU22BSC032

-This project is a face recognition-based attendance system that uses OpenCV and Python.
-The system uses a camera to capture images of individuals and then compares them with the images in the database to mark attendance.
+This project is a face recognition-based Smart Attendance System developed using Python and OpenCV.
+Initially, the system registers a user by capturing their facial image and associating it with their name.
+During subsequent logins, it automatically detects and recognizes the face using pre-trained models, then logs the attendance data into an Excel sheet with the timestamp.
+The project eliminates the need for manual attendance, ensuring greater accuracy and efficiency, especially useful in academic or office environments.
+It demonstrates proficiency in computer vision, facial recognition techniques, and real-time data logging.

 ## Installation

 1. Clone the repository to your local machine. ``` git clone: https://rohan12-stack.github.io/smart-attendance/ ```
 2. Install the required packages using ```pip install -r requirements.txt```.
-3. Download the dlib models from https://drive.google.com/drive/folders/12It2jeNQOxwStBxtagL1vvIJokoz-DL4?usp=sharing and place the data folder inside the repo

 ## Usage